top of page

 And she didn’t ask him to leave.

-They just stood there, surrounded by memories, looking deep into each others eyes, and let the Georgia rain do what it always did to them.
+They just stood there, surrounded by memories, looking deep into each other's eyes, and let the Georgia rain do what it always did to them.

 It was raining again.